 HC Verma Solutions Vol 1 Chapter 21 Speed of Light provides a thorough and contemporary approach to understand questions related to light and the time taken to reach a certain point.

-What is the Speed of Light?
+What Is The Speed Of Light?

 The speed of light is universally taken as a constant which is 300,000 km/s.
 It is referred to the maximum speed of the light and is denoted by ‘c’.

-This brings is a fresh approach to coverage of physics topics and questions that students need to practice and understand this chapter in a better way
+The HC Verma solutions bring in a fresh approach to understanding class 11 physics topics and questions that students need to practice and understand before attempting exams especially competitive ones like JEE.

 HC Verma Solutions Vol 1 Speed of Light Chapter 21